gcdelamo/zxing/README.md

 Code with examples of use library open source zxing

-@autor: Gustavo Carpintero del Amo
+@author: Gustavo Carpintero del Amo